 The last filter present is the status filter.
 When selecting the desired attribute, all nodes with the specified status will have their colors changed according to their respective values.
 It uses the traffic light scale [8], which indicates the status of the variable using red, yellow, or green color.
-As an example, imagine that we desire to analyze the player’s hit points (HP) value throughout the game.
-When filtered by player’s HP, all nodes that contain a player HP value will have their colors changed according to its value.
-Activating this type of filter allow the user to see the player’s HP throughout the game, making it easier to identify situations where he might have had trouble (red color).
+As an example, imagine that we desire to analyze the player’s financial situation throughout the game.
+When filtered by player’s financial situation, all nodes that contain a player financial value will have their colors changed according to its value.
+Activating this type of filter allow the user to see the player’s finances throughout the game, making it easier to identify situations where he might have had financial problems (red color).
 Section V provides more examples of those features.

 Using these features for graph manipulation and visualization, the user is able to interact with the provenance graph, identifying relevant actions that had an impact in the story or in the desired type of analysis.
 It is also possible to hide information that might not be relevant to the desired analysis.
 Irrelevant information can be omitted in the graph or grouped together by features presented in the application.

-As an example, suppose the player is in combat with an enemy and only after a few rounds it falls under the player's attacks.
-With the framework proposed in [14], every interaction creates a node to represent the action taken by the player, which is attacking the enemy.
-This may generate data that is unnecessary for analysis, so it is possible to reduce all the individual attack nodes to simply one node.
-Another case could consist in a combat that does not generate any impact in the story outcome.
-In this case, it could be completely omitted.
+As an example, suppose that the development process has its information recorded in a daily basis.
+With the framework proposed in [14], every day generates nodes for each action executed during that day.
+This may generate data that is unnecessary for analysis, so it is possible to collapse all individual nodes from the same week to a unique node, summarizing that week’s work.
+Another case could consist in sequences of similar actions, like an employee testing the software during an entire week.
+In this case, Proof Viewer could omit all nodes and represent his week progress with only one node.
+Note that all collected information is preserved and the only change is on how data is displayed.

-However, the player could have made other actions against the enemy, which are also considered as forms of attack, such as casting a spell, a special attack maneuver, or even healing himself in order to survive.
-These actions are not duplicated, but can still be encapsulated for a general analysis, and, if necessary, expanded for a detailed analysis.
-Note that all collected information is preserved and the only change made is on how it is displayed.

-Since provenance is analyzed from the present to the past, the battle outcome is already known and can be used to decide if it was relevant or not.
-If the player was victorious with minor challenge, did not suffer severe wounds, or barely used any resources at his disposal, then the entire combat can be simplified into just one node representing that the player attacked the enemy and was victorious.
-However, if the combat was challenging or the player lost, it is interesting to show all action nodes for analysis, allowing the player to identify important facts that influenced the combat outcome.
+Since provenance is analyzed from the present to the past, the outcome is already known and can be used to decide if the actions of a specific week are relevant or not.
+If during the week nothing out of ordinary happened, then it can be simplified into just one node representing the general progress.
+However, if the week’s progress is very different from the others, it can be interesting to show all action nodes for analysis, allowing the player to identify important facts that influenced the overall outcome.

-Note however that Proof Viewer does not provide inference for the user, only the means necessary to infer.
+Note, however, that Proof Viewer does not provide inference for the user, but only the necessary means to infer.
 The player himself will need to decide which information is relevant for analysis.
 Providing a generic inference strategy is a future work.
 To infer something and decide if it is relevant or not for analysis is a complex process, which happens to be domain sensitive.
 This type of decision making also involve other areas of research [4, 6, 9, 12, 24].

-Usage Example
+Provenance Visualization in Software Engineering